markstringer-dti/markstringer-dti.github.io/dti.md

 2. Give these things a score.
 A number showing how big they are relative to each other.
 3. Start to track progress.
 4. Put this progress on a chart.
 5. Deal with the wailing gnashing of teeth.
-Deal with the personal attacks, threats, denial and back-stabbing.
+Deal with the personal attacks, threats, denial and back stabbing.
 Watch out for underhand manoeuvres.
 6. Some actual progress in the right direction.

 By doing this you're tapping into one of the fundamental ways in which people think.
 This is identified by the Nobel prize winning psychologist Daniel Kahneman in his book "Thinking fast and slow."
 What's this way of thinking?